Solar 101

 • No backup during outages – shuts down for safety when grid is down

-• Key: Ideal for urban homes where grid access is reliable and no time-of-day charges.
+• Ideal for urban homes where grid access is reliable and no time-of-day charges.

 solar panels tie into inverter, then to transfer switch and battery bank. image shows how a hybrid solar system works